werto87/unreal5Conan/README.md

 # unreal5Conan

 build notes:
-this project is dependend on adamrehn docker image to create boilerplate to alow the usage of conan with unreal engine
+this project is dependent on adamrehn docker image to create boilerplate to allow the usage of conan with Unreal Engine
-1.  instal ue4-docker from pip
+1. Install ue4-docker from pip
 2.  limit nofile in docker container
-  2.1. create the file /etc/docker/daemon.json
+  2.1.
+Create the file /etc/docker/daemon.json
-  2.2. with the content {
+  2.2.
+With the content {
     	"default-ulimits": {
     		"nofile": {
     			"Name": "nofile",